[Editors’ note: “Hypnosis Medical Scientific, or Occultic?” is excerpted from our book Hypnosis, Medical, Scientific, or Occultic?]

 In his book Occult ABC Koch says:

-Thus we must distinguish between the hypnosis used by doctors for diagnosis and treatment and magically based hypnosis, which is clearly occult in character.
+We must distinguish between the hypnosis used by doctors for diagnosis and treatment and magically based hypnosis, which is clearly occult in character.
 But I must not neglect to add, that I reject even the kind of hypnosis used by doctors.

 A fact rarely mentioned by hypnotists is that whatever physical healing is accomplished with hypnosis can also be accomplished without it.
 The Modern Synopsis of Comprehensive Textbook of Psychiatry/II states, “Everything done in psychotherapy with hypnosis can also be done without hypnosis.”
 We believe that it is not only unnecessary to use hypnosis but potentially dangerous.
 Even though hypnosis may currently be used by medical doctors, it originated from and is still practiced by witch doctors.
 Even medical hypnosis practiced by a Christian may be a disguised doorway and subtle enticement into the demonic realm.
 It may not be as obvious an entree to evil as occult hypnosis, and therefore it could be even more dangerous for an unsuspecting Christian who would otherwise avoid the occult.

 Are people in the church being enticed to enter the twilight zone of the occult because hypnosis is now called “science” and “medicine”?
 Let those who call the occult “science” tell us what the difference is between medical and occultic hypnosis.
 And let those Christians who call it “scientific” explain why they also recommend that it be performed only by a Christian.
 If hypnosis is science indeed, why the added requirement of Christianity for the practitioner?
 There is a scarcity of adequate long-term studies of those who have been hypnotized.
 And there have been none which have examined the effect on the individual’s resulting faith or interest in the occult.